treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

   * RGB Colors

 **Activity Description**

+In this lesson, students will create an image on paper and then transfer it to processing.
+This lesson calls for a mixture of instructor modeling as well as a student-driven project.
+The general flow of the lesson includes the following:
+* Students make an image on graph paper
+* Students open up the Processing IDE and reference
+* Instructor introduces the setup(), draw(), and size() functions
+* Students change the size of their screen
+* Instructor introduces the background() function and models reading the documentation with students.
+Students learn the concept of RGB colors.
+* Students change the background color
+* Instructor may choose to model reading the documentation and using other functions to get forms on the screen.
+* Students re-create their image in Processing.

+**Students Create their Image**
 Ask students to create a picture of some type on graph paper.
 There are many ways to do this - some suggestions are:
 * Use pattern blocks or tanagrams to create a picture
 * Use colored pencils to draw a picture of what they did this summer.